 - Which leads me to the most important thing I ever did - raise a family with my sweet husband, Paul.

 - My current (full-time) career is as a Graphic Designer.
 (It's not as big of a leap as you might think.
-There was actually a logical progression, but I'd have to bore you with a lot of details for you to connect the dots.)
+There was actually a logical progression, but I'd have to bore you with a lot more details for you to connect the dots.)

 I discovered quilting in 2011, and shortly into my first project, I remember thinking, "This is what I want to do the rest of my life."
 It was right up my alley.
 The perfect mix of all the elements of design that I love (plus a little math is thrown in!)
-I immersed myself in quilting, even taking on a part-time job at a quilt shop so I could learn the industry.
+I immersed myself in quilting, even taking a part-time job at a quilt shop so I could learn the industry.

 Even though I took to quilting pretty quickly, I've experienced my share of conundrums.
 (Ask me sometime about the Lone Star strips that hung on my design wall for over a year!)
 I would have lost my way if it wasn't for Miss Emma.
 She showed me the ropes and gave me lots of tips: how to check my 1/4" seam, how to nest my seams, how to organize scraps, how to buy and save money on quilting supplies.
 She believed in sharing with and learning from other quilters, and she impressed on me the value of taking classes to improve those skills.